-I,, acknowledge that it is a misdemeanor under state law (Section 18650 of the Elections Code) to knowingly or willfully allow the signatures on an initiative petition to be used for any purpose other than qualification of the proposed measure for the ballot.
+I,, acknowledge that it is a mis 18650 of the Elections Code) to knowingly an initiative petition to be used for any purp proposed measure for the ballot.
+I certify the allow the signatures for this initiative to be qualification of the measure for the ballot. or willfully all ose other than aat I will not kr ow the signatures or qualification of the nowingly or willfully 1 Г Dated this day of , 20 organizational paid circulators shall execute and submit to the person, company official, or other officer who is in charge of signature gathering a signed statement, prior to tures on an initiative petition, that reads as follows (see Attachment 3; CAEC § : I,, acknowledge that it is a misdemeanor under state law (Section 18650 of the Elections Code) to knowingly or willfully allow the signatures on an initiative petition to be used for any purpose other than qualification of the proposed measure for the ballot.
 I certify that I will not knowingly or willfully allow the signatures for this initiative to be used for any purpose other than qualification of the measure for the ballot.
-Dated this day of, 20 organizational offic circulators shall execute and submit to the person, company official, or other er who is in charge of signature gathering a signed statement, prior to on an initiative petition, that reads as follows (see Attachment 3; CAEC § 18650 initiat propo allow , acknowledge that it is a misdemeanor under state law (Section of the Elections Code) to knowingly or willfully allow the signatures on arrive petition to be used for any purpose other than qualification of the sed measure for the ballot.
-I certify that I will not knowingly or willfully the signatures for this initiative to be used for any purpose other than account of the measure for the ballot.
-(Signature of Paid Circulator) Dated this day of, 20 This statement shall be kept on file by the person, company official, or other organizational
+(Signature of Paid Circulator) Dated this day of, 20 shall be kept on file by the person, company official, or other organizationals in charge of signature gathering for not less than eight months after the